-Frequency co-ordinators are spectrum management resources outside the national government given the authority to coordinate the selection of frequency assignments within specific parts of the spectrum (or within specific parts of the spectrum and within a given geographical region).
+Frequency co-ordinators are spectrum management resources outside the national government given the authority to co-ordinate the selection of frequency assignments within specific parts of the spectrum.
 This does not necessarily include final authority for the assignment of frequencies.
 Co-ordination groups are often created around users with like interests, recognising that each band is allocated for specific use in which a limited number of parties are interested or permitted.